UNCOVER: A NIRSpec Identification of a Broad Line AGN at z = 8.50: Data Analysis

 \subsection{Size Measurement}

 As can be seen in \autoref{fig:fig1}, the source is very compact and is just barely resolved in our imaging.
-We measure the effective radius in the F150W band using \textsc{GALFIT} \citep{peng02,peng10}, accounting for the effect of the point spread function.
+We measure the effective radius in all available JWST bands using \textsc{GALFIT} \citep{peng02,peng10}, accounting for the effect of the empirically measured \citep{weaver23} point spread function.
 The light is modeled with a S\'ersic profile with the center, brightness, effective radius, S\'ersic index, and axis ratio as free parameters.
-From the best-fit we derive the effective radius to be 2.3 image pixels, which corresponds to 170 pc when corrected for the lensing magnification.
+From the best-fits we find that the measured sizes in short wavelength bands (F115W, F150W, F200W) are comparable to the ones at the long wavelength (F277W, F356W, F410M, F444W) and range from 0\farcs{035} to 0\farcs{04}, which is consistent with or even smaller than the FWHM of the NIRCam PSF for those bands.
+The consistency of sizes across all bands, coupled with a pure PSF fit being sufficient to describe the light from 20466 provides a further evidence of high degree of central concentration in our object.
+Finally, we derive the physical effective radius to be 165$\pm$20 pc, when corrected for the lensing magnification.